The Basics of Virtual Reality Technology

 Users interact through either a gamepad (the Rift is paired with an Xbox One wireless controller), or a motion control device.
 Devices like data gloves track finger motion, with some being able to provide haptic feedback, recreating a sense of touch through pressure, texture, vibration, etc.

-A blend of the two, Oculus plans to release a pair of controllers called Oculus Touch.
+A blend of the two, Oculus releaseed a pair of controllers called Oculus Touch.
 The Touch is a set of handheld motion controllers that use buttons like a gamepad, but are also tracked in 3D space and appear to the user in the environment.

 Other systems allow the user to literally walk through the environment, through the use of a multidirectional platform.
 Others even place the user in a real-world, room-sized cube (a cave automatic virtual environment, or CAVE), where the environment is projected on each wall, and the user’s motions are tracked by cameras and sensors.

-Virtual reality’s arrival for the mainstream consumer is almost here—the Oculus Rift is scheduled for wide release in 2016, and a number of competitors are burning the midnight oil to get their products to market—Sony, HTC, and others are all putting final touches on their own VR systems.
+Virtual reality’s arrival for the mainstream consumer is almost here–the Oculus Rift launched in 2016, and a number of competitors including –Sony, HTC, and others are all looking for a piece of the action with their own VR systems.

 As processing power increases and high resolution displays get better and better, it’s hard to tell what applications the industry will dream up.
 One thing is certain, however–our reality is changing.